Ybowei/UNP/README.md

    sh dist_test_coco.sh

  ## 📚 Model Zoo
-* We provided both the single-branch pre-trained models and the meta-trained models (the two-branch based models) over base classes for both MSCOCO dataset and the 3 splits on VOC dataset.
-The model links are Google Drive and Tencent Weiyun.
+* We provided both the base-trained models over base classes and novel-finetuning models over novel classes for both two benchmarks.
+The model links are [Baidu Drive]().

- ## 📚 Acknowledgement
+ ## 👏 Acknowledgement
-* We provided both the single-branch pre-trained models and the meta-trained models (the two-branch based models) over base classes for both MSCOCO dataset and the 3 splits on VOC dataset.
-The model links are Google Drive and Tencent Weiyun.
+* This repo is developed based on [TFA](https://github.com/ucbdrive/few-shot-object-detection) and [mmfewshot](https://github.com/open-mmlab/mmfewshot/tree/main).
+Thanks for their wonderful codebases.